 Service dog trainers work with dogs that aid the disabled.
 This position may require some coursework at a community college or vocational school, or an apprenticeship.
 The median annual salary for these positions is about $26,000 and the job growth projection is faster than average.

-Service Dog Trainers teach dogs to assist the disabled in everyday functions they otherwise may not be able to perform.
-While not mandatory, apprenticeships and college coursework in animal behavior, biology and psychology can provide relevant preparation and experience for aspiring trainers.
-People who enjoy working with animals and are passionate about improving the quality of life for the disabled may consider a career as service dog trainer.
+Service dog trainers teach dogs to assist the disabled in everyday functions they otherwise may not be able to perform.
+College coursework at community or vocational schools, in addition to apprenticeships, can help individuals prepare for work in this field.
+People who enjoy working with animals and are passionate about improving the quality of life for the disabled may consider a career as a service dog trainer.